How Can You Use Brand24 for Nonprofit Marketing

 If a nonprofit organization is talked about positively on the Internet, or if portals sharing its values seize on the topic and share content about it online independently of the brand, there is a high potential for gaining cooperation with a given news portal or at least getting insights from other potential partners.
 It’s not worth wasting any mention of your topic that appears online – as charities, NGOs need to get ahead of the curve to get as many donors as possible and should focus on it in their marketing efforts.

 Like tracking mentions of your NGO’s area of operation for market analysis, hashtag monitoring is also helpful in acquiring partners.
-You can easily monitor comments across the Internet and select those sources that have potential value for your goals and will give your nonprofit organization big marketing value.
+You can easily monitor comments across the Internet and select those sources that have potential value for your goals and will give value to nonprofit marketing.

 The Influence Score will give you insight into which source or author has the most influence on social media or the web (within given topic) – the higher the number, the more popular the reference is!
 You can easily select a specific number or slide the bar when you choose 7.
 The panel will show you all mentions from sources with an Influence Score of 7 and higher.